reskir/adf-ux-extension/readme.md

-#Chrome extension for swiping css
+#Chrome extension for changing css